Nigeria mourns after airliner crash kills 153

 Search teams found what they believed to be the plane's "black box" flight recorder, national emergency services chief Yushua Shuaibu told Reuters.

-Jonathan, who arrived in an armoured convoy with Lagos state governor Babatunde Fashola, got out and walked the last few metres to the crash site on foot in his traditional Nigerian kaftan and skull cap.
+Jonathan, who arrived in an armored convoy with Lagos state governor Babatunde Fashola, got out and walked the last few meters to the crash site on foot in his traditional Nigerian kaftan and skull cap.

 "This particular incident is a major setback for us as a people ...
 Investigations will have to be done thoroughly to ascertain what was the cause of the crash," he told reporters.